Guide written by:

-This expresses performance as a ratio between electrical power consumed and refrigeration power restored.
-To cut to the chase – rather than bore you with tedious calculations! – the higher the COP, the more efficient the air conditioning unit.
+Coefficient of performance indicates the efficiency of devices as a ratio between electrical power consumed and refrigeration power restored.
+To cut to the chase, the higher the COP, the more efficient the air conditioning unit!

 As mentioned above, portable air conditioners (especially monoblock models) are often quite noisy.
 There is no such thing as a totally silent model!
 While 50dB (decibels) represents a low level of noise, the most poorly soundproofed units can reach 70 or 75dB.
-Generally speaking, the level of soundproofing will have a significant impact on price; but it might be a fair price to pay to keep cool in relative 'silence'.
+This often has a significant impact on price but it might be a fair price to pay to keep cool in relative silence.

 Air conditioning units